Will Steven Spielberg Direct Marvel’s Fantastic Four?

 — Adam B. Vary (@adambvary) July 14, 2022

+“Shocking news everyone: I heard the wildly absurd rumor that steven spielberg is directing the reboot of fantastic four from Marvel Studios and it’s not true at all.
+Sorry! ”, Vary said in his tweet, making it clear that the legendary filmmaker and winner of three Oscars will not be the one to replace John Watts in the reboot of the first family of the House of Ideas.

-Of course not for that the movie that will again transfer Mr. Fantastic, the Invisible Woman, the Thing and the Human Torch to the big screen and, this time, already within the UCM, stop being in development.
-And although there is still no scheduled release date nor an announced cast, there are not a few marvelite followers who would like John Krasinski to repeat as Reed Richards in this new adaptation.
+Of course, this is not why the film that will transfer Mr. Fantastic, the Invisible Woman, the Thing and the Human Torch back to the big screen and, this time, already within the UCM, is no longer in development.
+And although there is still no scheduled release date or neither an announced cast, There are not a few Marvel fans who would like John Krasinski to repeat as Reed Richards in this new adaptation.

-and as it arises New information about the Fantastic Four rebootthe new film by Steven Spielberg with semi biographical overtones, The Fabelmansis scheduled to premiere on November 11.
+And while new information about the reboot of Fantastic Four, the new film by Steven Spielberg with semi biographical overtones, The Fabelmansis scheduled to premiere on November 11.